pcruz7/wp_favorites_plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this plugin to favorite your posts, whether you are a registered user or not.
+Use this plugin to favourite your posts, whether you are a registered user or not.

 == Description ==

-The plugin will bookmark your favorite posts for later read.
-This will work with a registered user.
+The plugin will bookmark your favourite posts for later read.
+This will work with a non registered user as well.
-If the user is registered, but not logged in the posts will be saved within the cookies and then merged (and erased from the cookies) into the database upon log-in.
+If the user is registered, but not logged in, the posts will be saved within the cookies and then merged (and erased from the cookies) into the database upon log-in.

-Simply add the shortcode [favorite_button] within your post/page and the post/page will be favorite-enabled.
+There are two shortcodes available:

+1. [favorite_button] - allows the insertion of the button within the post/page enabling its favoriting;
-Add the shortcode [favorite_list] to your page or post and the user's favorite list will appear.
-A few parameters can be passed to it:
+2. [favorite_list] - display the user's favourite list.
+A few parameters can be passed:
   - posts_per_page - how many posts each favorite page will show;
   - order - ASCending or DESCending;

- - orderby - how will each posts be ordered by.
+Two administrative panels are also available (but only for users able to edit posts and pages).
+These panels allow to easily add/remove/toggle the previously mentioned shortcodes to pages and posts.

+Lastly, a widget is also available which allows the configuration of the number of posts the list can display.

 == Installation ==